davorg/dmp/chapters/chapter05.md

 return.
 DOS and Windows use a combination of both characters, the carriage return followed by the line feed.

 This difference in line endings causes no problems when data files are used on the same system on which they were created, but when you start to transfer data files between different systems it can lead to some confusion.
 You may have edited a file that was created under Windows in a UNIX text editor.
-If so you will have seen an extra `^M` character at the end of each line of text.!!!
-Footnote 4 This is becoming less common as many editors will now display the lines without the ^M, and indicate the newline style in the status line. !!!
+If so you will have seen an extra `^M` character at the end of each line of text (this is becoming less common as many editors will now display the lines without the ^M, and indicate the newline style in the status line).
 This is the printable equivalent of the carriage return character that Windows inserts before each line feed.
 Similarly, a UNIX text file opened in Windows Notepad will have no carriage returns before the line feed and, therefore, Notepad will not recognize the end of line character sequence.
 All the lines will subsequently be run together, separated only by a black rectangle, which is Windows’ way of representing the unprintable line feed character.

 There are ways to avoid this problem.
 Transferring files between systems using FTP in ASCII mode, for example, will automatically